ivanol55/pcapanalyzer-docs/docs/getting-started/installation/index.md

 14. You will be given a web frontend password for the `admin` account. **save these credentials**, because they are only stored on the database with a non-reversible cryptography algorithm and is not retrievable otherwise.
 15. If you want to, enable data logging on the PCAPAnalyzer server with `service packetstream start`.

+**[!]
+By default, the site is only http-enabled, and thus vulnerable to password sniffing.
+We strongly suggest enabling https with something like `certbot`, then enable the `HTTPOnly` flag on the main web frontend's `.htaccess` file.**

 Once this installation is complete, you will have a functional PCAPAnalyzer install to use.
 To capture data from other machines, continue to the next section.

 The resulting permission structure should be as follows: